One Night Stand (2008): Aftermath

 The feud with Edge and The Undertaker continued to SummerSlam.
-After Edge banished The Undertaker from the WWE, CM Punk cashed in his Money in the Bank contract on June 30, and defeated Edge for the World Heavyweight Championship.
-During the wedding of Edge and Vickie Guerrero, Triple H came and showed a video with Edge cheating on Vickie with Alicia Fox.
+After Edge banished The Undertaker from WWE, CM Punk cashed in his Money in the Bank contract on the June 30 episode of Raw, and defeated Edge for the World Heavyweight Championship.
+During the wedding of Edge and Vickie Guerrero on the July 18 episode of SmackDown, Triple H came and showed a video with Edge cheating on Vickie with Alicia Fox.
 Vickie became angry and started to hit Edge.
-After failing to win the WWE Championship, Vickie Guerrero revealed that she had rehired The Undertaker on SmackDown and booked a Hell in a Cell match at SummerSlam.
-At the pay-per-view, Undertaker defeated Edge and after the match, Undertaker chokeslamed Edge through the wrestling ring with fire coming out of it soon after.
+After Edge failed to win the WWE Championship from Triple H at The Great American Bash, Vickie Guerrero revealed that she had reinstated The Undertaker and booked a Hell in a Cell match between Edge and The Undertaker at SummerSlam.
+At SummerSlam, The Undertaker defeated Edge and after the match, The Undertaker chokeslamed Edge through the wrestling ring with fire coming out of it soon after.

-The Big Show would challenge for the ECW Championship at the Night of Champions pay-per-view, he would soon run into Mark Henry who also challenged for the title.
-At Night of Champions, Mark Henry defeated The Big Show and Kane in a Triple Threat Match for the ECW Championship.
+Big Show would challenge Kane for the ECW Championship at the Night of Champions pay-per-view, he would soon run into Mark Henry who also challenged for the title.
+At Night of Champions, Mark Henry defeated Big Show and Kane in a triple threat match for the ECW Championship.

 After Randy Orton broke his collar bone, Triple H defended his WWE Championship at Night of Champions by defeating John Cena.
-On June 23, Triple H was drafted to SmackDown and started a feud with Edge.
+On the June 23 episode of Raw, Triple H was drafted to SmackDown and started a feud with Edge.
 He later defeated Edge at The Great American Bash to retain the WWE Championship.
 After defending the title against The Great Khali at SummerSlam and Jeff Hardy twice at No Mercy and Cyber Sunday, Triple H finally lost it to Edge at Survivor Series in a Triple Threat Match involving Vladimir Kozlov.
 One month later, at Armageddon, Edge defended the championship in a Triple Threat match, which was won by Jeff Hardy.

 The 2008 One Night Stand was the final event promoted as One Night Stand, as it was replaced by Extreme Rules in 2009.
 One Night Stand was originally just renamed to Extreme Rules for 2009, but in 2010, WWE declared that Extreme Rules was its own chronology, one that was no longer part of the One Night Stand chronology.
 Extreme Rules, however, adopted One Night Stand's theme of featuring various hardcore-based matches.